-A square pyramid's slant height is the length of the distance between its top, or apex, and the midpoint of one of its sides.
+A square pyramid's slant height is the distance between its top, or apex, to the ground along one of its sides.
 You can solve for slant height by visualizing it as one element of a triangle.
 Doing so, you can use the Pythagorean Theorem to compare slant height to the pyramid's height and side lengths

 Finding Slant Height as a Triangle